-The former glass manufacturing plant that Élesztő occupies is a perfect spot for a craft beer bar: the century-old brick walls and exposed fermentation tanks exude a sense of artisanship and give the (false) impression that an actual brewery is on the premises.
-The spacious courtyard patio lined with communal tables is ideal for larger groups.
-Butcher's Kitchen, a food stall inside the courtyard, serves excellent pastrami (€7) and pulled pork (€6) sandwiches to help slow down the rise in your blood alcohol level.
-Both places are cash only!
+Head to Élesztő if you're curious about Hungarian craft beers and what Budapest outside the city center looks like.
+From a total of two hundred options, Élesztő serves a rotating set of 25 beers on tap, ranging from light crowd-pleasers to sour IPAs.
+The former glass manufacturing plant is an ideal venue for a craft beer bar: the century-old brick walls and the exposed fermentation tanks exude a sense of artisanship and give the (false) impression that an actual brewery is on the premises.
+The spacious courtyard patio lined with communal tables is ideal for groups.
+Cash only!

-Trafó, the building next to Élesztő toward the street corner, is Budapest's leading contemporary arts center with regular dance, music, and English-language theater performances.
+Butcher's Kitchen, a food stall inside the courtyard, serves excellent pastrami and pulled pork sandwiches to help slow the rise in blood alcohol levels.
+Trafó, the building next door, is Budapest's leading contemporary arts center with regular dance, music, and English-language theater performances.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 But this also means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.